-TOWNHEAD PRIMARY SCHOOL NOW KNOWN AS STONEHOUSE PRIMARY
+TOWNHEAD PUBLIC SCHOOL NOW KNOWN AS STONEHOUSE PRIMARY

 Whilst Stonehouse Primary School currently occupies the footprint of the old Townhead Primary school, a school has been located on or near the exisitng footprint since the late 1700’s.
 According to Robert Naismith’s book on Stonehouse the first purpose built school in Stonehouse opened in 1781 in King Street.
 This was followed by a new parish school, built in 1853, which was located ‘a short distance from old one’, (in Townhead Street?).